ropensci-review-tools/pkgcheck/README.md

     -   additional checks applied by the [`goodpractice` pacakge](http://mangothecat.github.io/goodpractice/)

+Note that results from [`lintr` package](https://github.com/jimhester/lintr) are **not** reported in the check summary, and that [`lintr` results](https://github.com/jimhester/lintr) are reported only in the detailed results, and have no influence on whether a package passes the summary checks.

 ### HTML-formatted check results

 Printing `pkgcheck` results to screen is nice, but sometimes it’s even